dmitrynovik/deploy-tanzu-rabbitmq-for-kubernetes/README.md

 Tested to work on Ubuntu 21 and with RabbitMQ 1.3.0

 ## Usage

+The minimal usage on a Dev machine is:

 ```
 chmod +x install.sh
 ./install.sh --vmwareuser <your vmware registry username> --vmwarepassword <your vmware registry password> [ --param1 value1 --param2 value2 ]
 ```

+NOTE: For Production, you'll need to specify few more arguments:
+* antiaffinity=1 (to schedule the pods on different zones)
+* storageclassname = your persistent storage class
+* storage = size of the storage e.g. 64Gi
+* (optional): CPU (default: 2 cores), memory: (default: 2Gi)
 ### Openshift (experimental)
 Add following command-line argument:
 ```